paulfioravanti/qmk_keymaps/README.md

 Custom keymaps I have made for mechanical keyboards running [QMK Firmware][].

-## Blog Post
+## Blog Posts

-I wrote a blog post all about getting started with creating a QMK keyboard
+I wrote a blog post all about getting started with creating a QMK keyboard layout.
+Although it is quite [Ergodox][]-centric, I think there is still enough general QMK content in there to be of use if you use any other type of keyboard:

-layout:
+- _[Escape the defaults and Control your keyboard with QMK][]_

-_[Escape the defaults and Control your keyboard with QMK][]_
+The creation of the [`GS_TIMESTAMP`][] custom keycode, which inserts a current timestamp into a [Google Sheets][] cell, ended up being far more involved that I originally thought, so I wrote up a blog post about that:

-Although it is quite [Ergodox][]-centric, I think there is still enough general QMK content in there to be of use if you use any other type of keyboard.
+- _[All I want is a Timestamp][]_

 ## Dependencies